mvysny/vaadin-on-kotlin/docs/contributing.md

 Quoting [Gregor Riegler on simplicity](http://gregorriegler.com/2019/08/10/who-needs-lombok-anyhow.html):

-> I don’t want any magic in my code.
+> I don't want any magic in my code.
 It is the thing that makes behaviour non-transparent.
-It makes you fire up your debugger, because you don’t actually understand what is going on behind the scenes.
+It makes you fire up your debugger, because you don't actually understand what is going on behind the scenes.
 There should be no behind the scenes.
 Everything should be as explicit as possible, for economic reasons.

 Simplicity is the highest value of Vaadin on Kotlin.